The n-queens puzzle is the problem of placing n queens on an n x n chessboard such that no two queens attack each other.

 Constraints:

 1 <= n <= 9Problem Overview: Place n queens on an n x n chessboard so that no two queens attack each other.
-Queens attack along rows, columns, and diagonals.
-The task is to return every valid board configuration.
+A queen attacks horizontally, vertically, and diagonally, so every placement must avoid conflicts in the same column or diagonal.

-Approach 1: Backtracking with Row-wise Construction (Time: ~O(N!), Space: O(N))
+Approach 1: Backtracking with Row-wise Construction (Time: O(N!), Space: O(N) to O(N²))

-Approach 2: Bit Manipulation Optimization (Time: ~O(N!), Space: O(N))
+Approach 2: Bit Manipulation Optimization (Time: O(N!), Space: O(N))

 This approach involves using backtracking to place queens row by row, exploring valid positions recursively.
 Each queen placement is validated based on column and diagonal restrictions.
 If a valid placement is found, the algorithm progresses to the next row, otherwise it backtracks and attempts alternative placements.